-- Stop loss for this trade can be placed above the point A,
+- Stop loss for this trade can be placed above point A,

-Note: If the trend line is not broken, than what we are expecting to be a reversal in trend will be a minor pullback in price, after which price will continue its uptrend.
+Note: If the trend line is not broken, then what we are expecting to be a reversal in trend will be a minor pullback in price, after which the price will continue its uptrend.